Teachable moments are times when something unexpected occurs and the teacher helps to guide the unexpected occurrence into a learning opportunity.

 Along with recognizing a teachable moment is knowing when a child is ready to take something he or she is trying to do a little further.
 A child trying to tie a shoe can either be a teachable moment or it can simply be a time to let the child experiment with the process.
 Push too hard too fast, the child can easily believe he or she isn’t capable.
 Look for interest but give some space to explore the process before trying to turn it into a teachable moment.
-By gaging the child’s readiness and interest, the child will be more successful and less frustrated in the process of learning.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+By gaging the child’s readiness and interest, the child will be more successful and less frustrated in the process of learning.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest

 -Teach Preschool on Facebook

 -Teach Preschool on Twitter